 - view as list

 In states that do not implement the Medicaid expansion under the Affordable Care Act (ACA), many adults will fall into a “coverage gap” of earning too much to qualify for Medicaid but not enough to qualify for Marketplace premium tax credits.
-Nationwide, nearly four million poor uninsured adults are in this situation.
-This brief describes the population in the coverage gap and discusses the implications of them being left out of ACA coverage expansions.
+Nationwide, 2.3 million poor uninsured adults are in this situation.
+This brief presents estimates of the number of people in non-expansion states who could have been reached by Medicaid but instead fall into the coverage gap and discusses the implications of them being left out of ACA coverage expansions.

 This page displays an interactive map of the current status of state decisions on the Affordable Care Act’s Medicaid expansion.
 Additional Medicaid expansion resources are listed (with links) below the map.

 With a questionable outlook for 2020 passage of legislation on prescription drug pricing and surprise medical bills, Drew Altman says the real action to watch in health policy is likely to be in the states.